EntradaAIInternal/databricks-replicator/permissions.md

 ### UC Replication (Source):
 ```
-- USE_CATALOG, USE_SCHEMA, SELECT, READ_VOLUME on shared catalogs
+- USE_CATALOG, USE_SCHEMA, SELECT, READ_VOLUME on source catalogs
 - USE_CATALOG, USE_SCHEMA, SELECT ON system.information_schema schema
 - USE_SHARE, MODIFY_SHARE - backup_config.add_to_share
 ```